 Data Collection

 A consort diagram is provided to outline timepoints.
 After initial recruitment in the study the participants will be randomly allocated to three groups via block randomisation with equalisation between groups every 6 or 9 participants by an independent researcher not involved in assessment or delivery of the intervention using a computer-generated sequence of numbers.
-Group allocation into an uphill treadmill exercise group (n=13) downhill treadmill exercise (n=13) group and level walking group (n=13) will be stored in sealed opaque envelopes and opened in front of the participant after baseline assessment.
+Group allocation into an uphill treadmill exercise group (n=13), downhill treadmill exercise (n=13) group and level walking group (n=13) will be stored in sealed opaque envelopes and opened in front of the participant after baseline assessment.
 All the groups will perform exercise twice a week for 12 weeks.
 12 weeks has been chosen as a suitable time-frame to develop habitual exercise patterns.

 Demographic data including age, gender, weight, height, time since diabetes, medications including doses, physical activity levels, occupation, socioeconomic status, educational level, time since diagnosis, co-morbidities will be collected through questionnaire from all the participants at the start of the study.
 Participants will be asked to report any changes in medications including doses and/or physical activity unrelated to the intervention over the study duration.
 Outcomes measures will be assessed by the primary investigator at the start of the study and then again after the completion of 12 weeks exercise programme.